 Keeping your loved one safe is the primary goal of the Caregiver.
 But how far will you go to do it?
 I was willing to go as far as I had to in order to know that my Dad was safe while I was not around.

-A few summers ago, Dad moved in with me and my husband when he had cataract surgery.
-My sister and I felt that my home was the best place for him to live, at the time, because my home had a bedroom and bath on the first floor.
+A few summers ago, Dad moved in with my husband and I just before he had cataract surgery.
+My sister and I felt that our home was the best place for him recover because we had a first floor bath and bedroom.
+So far so good, right.